Bill Pearce: College days and two more careers

 Bill Pearce also played multiple times with Kurt Kaiser.
 "Kurt Kaiser came playing piano through Chicago," he recalls.
 "He and I hooked up with my trombone and before I knew it we were recording 'head arrangements' for Word.
 Then things at Word really started shaking and Paul Mickelson and Ralph Carmichael were raising the level, using professional sidemen and before we knew it Word Records was paying our production fees.
 We were playing with name people, including members of the Chicago Symphony string section, lead trumpet Bobbie Lewis, Mark McDunn and studio players; John Haynor was playing bass trombone with us.
 Guys like this were playing backgrounds.
 We were just at the right place at the right time.
 I was working hard and new young arrangers came through with good ideas and we were doing albums with top musicians.
 It was just a gift of God with timing that put me in the middle of all this.
 I was the only one doing anything at Word in brass work at all apart from a guy in Detroit named Chuck Ohman who was a fine trumpeter whom I had worked with in Percy Crawford's days.
 I was just blowing bubbles, making 30 or 40 albums over the years – there were so many I lost count."

 In between recording with Kurt Kaiser, the Melody Four & Pearce and Anthony, Pearce started a local radio program he called "Nightwatch."
 By 1970 the show was syndicated under the name "NightSounds" with an opening song of "Beau Soir", a Claude Debussy song arranged for orchestra and voice by Larry Mayfield.
 Pearce continued playing up to 1995.
 But later would be diagnosed with Parkinson's disease, complicating his ability to play.

 Death

-Bill Pearce, died February 23, 2010, from complications of Parkinson's disease.
+Bill Pearce, died February 23, 2010, in Xenia, Ohio, from complications of Parkinson's disease.
 He was 83 at the time of his death.